Attribute Mapping in Keycloak During OIDC Identity Brokering

 How it works

-I had written previously an article available here, on selecting upfront the Identity Broker by adding additional query string parameter.
+I had written previously an article available here, on selecting upfront the Identity Broker by adding an additional query string parameter.
 While this is not mandatory, referring to that article may still be helpful (use auth0 instead of github in the example code).

 Once a user clicks Sign-in with Auth0 at the Keycloak login page (in cases where an upfront IdP selection is not passed), Keycloak redirects the user to Auth0.
 After successful authentication, Auth0 issues tokens to Keycloak.
 Keycloak then processes these tokens using its identity brokering flows.